 Every summer students are assigned summer reading in anticipation of the following school year.

-While elementary age students are encouraged to read what they choose, students entering middle school and, throughout the high school years, are given specific books to read related to the classes that they have enrolled in.
+While elementary age students are encouraged to read what they choose, middle school and high school age students are given specific books to read related to the classes that they have enrolled in.
 Many of the books are part of the core curriculum including English or History classes and can be in regular, Pre-AP, or AP classes.

 Books Bring Up Feelings